adriandoonan/improv-toolbox/src/content/exercises/cliffweb-the-ad-game.md

 ---
 name: The Ad Game
-purpose: GroupGame
+purpose: Group Game
 shortDescription: Build an improvised ad campaign for an unusual product, yes-anding every pitch as a group.
 description: Four or more players take the stage while another invents a fantastical product.
 The onstage group collaborates on name, slogan, spokesperson, jingle, and target market, supporting each offer until a complete campaign emerges.
 tags:
   - UCB Manual
   - Group game
 source: cliffweb; UCB Manual
 credit: UCB
 ---